ayieko168/git-push-automasion/README.md

-# git-push-automasion
+# git-push-automation
-This python script automates the git push process of pushing files to github
+This python GUI, based on tkinter, automates the git push process of pushing files to github